RetinaCare/retinacare-backend/README.md

    chmod +x ./scripts/build-compose.sh

    # The --compose flag is optional.
-   # A single Jar is built if not specified.
+   # A single jar is built if not specified.
    ./scripts/build-compose.sh --compose
     ```